fabsMuratore/sim2realAI.github.io/_posts/2019-02-28-Quantifying-Transferability.markdown

 2. **Sampling domain parameters from adaptive probability distributions**
    <img align="right" src="/assets/img/2019-02-28/Chebotar_etal_2018--adaptive_distr.png" width="39%" hspace="20px">
    [Chebotar et al.](https://arxiv.org/pdf/1810.05687.pdf) presented a very promising method on how to close the sim-2-real loop by adapting the distributions from which the domain parameters are sampled depending on results from real-world rollouts (see figure to the right).
    The main advantage is, that this approach alleviates the need for hand-tuning the distributions of the domain parameters, which is currently a significant part of the hyper-parameter search.
-On the other side, the adaptation requires data from the real robot which expensive.
+On the other side, the adaptation requires data from the real robot which is expensive.
    For this reason, we will only focus on methods that sample from static probability distributions.

 3. **Applying adversarial perturbations**